 Create a seal by bringing the cut together with your fingers.
 But do not squeeze the cut together.

 Apply the liquid bandage over the top of the cut.
 Spread it from one end of the cut to the other, covering the cut completely.

 Hold the cut together for about a minute to give the adhesive enough time to dry.

 Keep the site as dry as possible.
-It is okay to bathe after the liquid adhesive has dried, but excessive moisture can loosen the bond.
+It is OK to bathe after the liquid adhesive has dried.
+But excessive moisture can loosen the bond.

-It is okay to wash the site with soap and water daily to keep the area clean and prevent infection.
+It is OK to wash the site with soap and water daily to keep the area clean and prevent infection.